Updated: 2025/Nov/16

 checkpoint operation before closing the connection.
 This option

-may be used to override this behaviour.
+may be used to override this behavior.
 The first parameter

 passed to this operation is an integer - positive to disable